 SAS Transition Programs

-- Learning Disabilities: Experience to Understanding (PSYC 1300) is a credit course for students diagnosed with a specific learning disability in the fall semester.
-You must apply in the summertime.
+- Learning Disabilities: Experience to Understanding (PSYC 1300) is a credit course for students diagnosed with a specific learning disability in the winter semester.

 - Fridays in the Summer provides new students who experience a disability and their families with a one-day orientation program to help facilitate the transition to life as a university student.